Home RecipesBread Wool Roll Bread with Almond Filling (Frangipane)

 by Lorena

 Wool Roll Bread has started to pop up on all my social media lately.
-Since I saw it the first time I knew I had to make it, and it also looks particularly Christmasy to me.
+Since I saw it the first time I knew I had to make it.
+It also looks particularly Christmasy.
 Why?
 No idea, lol!
 I think wool makes me think of cosy weather.
-The filling in this wool roll bread is an almond paste (frangipane) with a spice mix.
+The filling in this wool roll bread is an almond paste (frangipane) with a spice mix, it gives cinnamon sugar vibes but with more depth of flavour.
+I made this recipe last year and it was a complete hit with my friends and family!

-To make this woll roll bread I used a Japanese technique called Tang Zhong.
-Don’t get scared because it’s VERY easy.
+To make this wool roll bread I used an Asian technique called Tangzhong.
+Please don’t get scared because it’s VERY easy.
 All you need to do is to cook a bit of milk and flour until a paste forms, like a bechamel sauce of sorts.
-Then you reserve it and add it to the bread dough.
-This simple extra step has a gigantic effect on the texture of the bread crumb.
+Except it’s not a sauce it’s rather thick.
+Then, you reserve it and add it to the bread dough.
+This simple extra step has a gigantic effect on the texture of the crumb in the bread.
 When you pull it, it strings out and is extra fluffy.
-This technique is typically used in a bread called Hokkaido.
+It also increases the amount of time that this wool bread will stay fresh.

 The filling